• Home

 • Coat in sugars: Place each ball into the granulated sugar and roll to very lightly coat.
 Transfer to the powdered sugar and roll it around so it’s heavily coated; this is what gives the cookies their cracked appearance.
 Arrange the cookie balls 2-inches apart on the prepared cookie sheet.
 (SEE NOTES)

-• Bake: Bake the cookies for 11-13 minutes, or until just barely browned on the bottom only (they should be overall pale in color and they will look soft in the middle).
-Remove from oven and let the cookies cool on the pan for 8 minutes.
-Immediately transfer the cookies to a cooling rack and allow to cool completely.
+• Bake: Bake the cookies in the preheated oven for 11-13 minutes, or until just barely browned on the bottom only (they should be overall pale in color and they will look soft in the middle).

 • Serve: Dust the tops of cookies with remaining powdered sugar or dip the tops of the cookies gently in powdered sugar for a snow-capped cookie effect.
 Enjoy!